Polkas/pacs/README.md

 ```

 Useful functions to get list of base packages.
-You might want to exclude dem from final results.
+You might want to exclude them from final results.

 ```r
 pacs_base()